Series Created by Matthew W. Davis, M.F.A.

 A bored Billionaire and his eccentric daughter hire a former Child Star to be the new Host for their oddly successful infomercial company, assisted by their marginally adequate staff, and an irritating stage-mother.

 Each episode of SELL WELL! finds self-conscious Ralph Bacon, reluctantly Hosting Infomercials using his flagging notoriety as former Child Star, “Ralphie the Fat Sidekick from those pirate movies with the goat.”
-In truth, Billionaire, Maxwell De Beers, has secretly hired Ralph to be mentor and life coach for his odd daughter, Olivia De Beers, to postpone her from spending daddy’s money making amazingly terrible films.
+In truth, Billionaire, Maxwell De Beers, has secretly hired Ralph to be mentor and life coach for his odd daughter, Olivia De Beers, who needs to be discouraged from making fantastically terrible films.
 Meanwhile, Ralph’s British Ex-Pat stage mother, Eunice, employs her barbed tongue to pierce all but the most bullet-proofed egos.
-The Copywriter, Hermes, flirts with the idea of being “interesting” by attempting antics that in retrospect are either misguided or deadly.
-The Hippie Cowboy Editor, Randy Funk, imparts his own brand of strangely sage advice to all who seek it, while the Receptionist Du Jour finds a perfectly acceptable reason to quit this madhouse, only to be replaced by another Receptionist the following episode.
+The Copywriter, Hermes, flirts with the idea of being “interesting” by attempting antics that, in retrospect, are either misguided or deadly.
+The Hippie Cowboy Editor, Randy Funke, imparts his own brand of strangely sage advice to all who seek it, while the Receptionist Du Jour finds a perfectly acceptable reason to quit this madhouse, only to be replaced by another Receptionist the following episode.

 Great salesmen can sell hotdogs to Vegans.
 These guys are those hotdogs.

-The infomercial gadget they sell each episode has a flaw or novelty that becomes the thematic arc for the characters:
+The infomercial gadget they sell each episode has a flaw or novelty that metaphorically becomes the thematic arc for the characters:

 EX: In “Tuscany Spa Dress,” the oversized choir-robe-styled dress is a metaphor for hiding what is truly inside.
 Ralph, the former child star has experienced no movement in his career in years, and is resting on his laurels.
 This episode inspires him to open up and emerge as a reinvigorated artist.